skyflowapi/skyflow-java/README.md

     <dependency>
         <groupId>com.skyflow</groupId>
         <artifactId>skyflow-java</artifactId>
-        <version>1.7.1</version>
+        <version>1.6.0</version>
     </dependency>
 ```
 ---

 ## Service Account Bearer Token Generation
-The [Service Account](https://github.com/skyflowapi/skyflow-java/tree/master/src/main/java/com/skyflow/serviceaccount) java module uses a credentials file to generate service account tokens.
-The token generated from this module is valid for 60 minutes and lets you make API calls to the Data API as well as the Management API based on the permissions of the service account.
+The [Service Account](https://github.com/skyflowapi/skyflow-java/tree/master/src/main/java/com/skyflow/serviceaccount) java module is used to generate service account tokens from service account credentials file which is downloaded upon creation of service account.
+The token generated from this module is valid for 60 minutes and can be used to make API calls to vault services as well as management API(s) based on the permissions of the service account.

-The `generateBearerToken(filepath)` function takes the credentials file path for token generation.
-Alternatively, you can send the entire service account credentials as a string, by using `generateBearerTokenFromCreds(credentials)` function.
+The `generateBearerToken(filepath)` function takes the credentials file path for token generation, alternatively, you can also send the entire credentials as string, by using `generateBearerTokenFromCreds(credentials)`

 [Example](https://github.com/skyflowapi/skyflow-java/blob/master/samples/src/main/java/com/example/TokenGenerationExample.java
 ):